ataraxao/drex/Cooperative_Wealth_Agreement.md

 ### 1.9 Mutual Release; Scope Lock (To the Maximum Extent Permitted by Law)
 (a) **Mutual Release (Relationship-Adjacent Claims).** To the maximum extent permitted by applicable law, each Party releases and waives any claim against the other Party’s separate property arising out of or relating to the Parties’ personal relationship (if any), including any claim styled as implied contract, quasi-contract, unjust enrichment, reliance/expectation damages, or “support-like” relief, except for claims (i) expressly arising under this Agreement and payable solely from the Vehicle Account (and Joint Assets purchased with Vehicle Account funds), or (ii) arising from fraud or intentional misappropriation.

-(b) **No Expansion of Remedies.** The Parties intend that remedies for disputes relating to this Agreement are limited to: (i) specific performance and injunctive relief to preserve or implement the Vehicle Account mechanics; (ii) distribution holdback and release of undisputed amounts; and (iii) in-pool true-ups/setoffs expressly permitted herein.
+(b) **No Expansion of Remedies.** The Parties intend that remedies for disputes relating to this Agreement are limited to: (i) specific performance and injunctive relief to preserve or implement the Vehicle Account mechanics; (ii) distribution holdback and release of undisputed amounts; and (iii) in-pool true-ups/setoffs expressly permitted herein, **except as expressly provided in Section 6.3**.
 No Party may seek damages or recovery against the other Party’s separate property for any entitlement claimed under this Agreement.

 (c) **Mandatory Carveouts Preserved.** Nothing in this Section limits any non-waivable rights, including rights of third parties, or any child-related statutory rights/obligations that cannot be waived by private agreement.